Skip to content

 How long should a first Europe trip be?

 Ten days to two weeks is enough for a strong first route if you stay selective.
+That gives you time for multiple stops without turning the whole trip into transfers and check-ins.
+Shorter breaks usually improve when they focus on one region rather than the whole continent.

 Is it better to see more countries or fewer places deeply?